tidyverse/tidyverse.org/content/blog/renaming-default-branch/index.md

 Above, you see usethis updating the local repository to match the source repo.
 If we detect that you also have a fork of this repo, usethis will rename its default branch as well.

-usethis is very opinionated and conservative about which GitHub setups it's willing to manage, because we don't want to barge in and mess with something we don't understand.
-These standard setups and what we mean by, e.g., **source repo** are all described at <https://happygitwithr.com/common-remote-setups.html>.

-TODO: get rid of this note in Happy Git "2020-10 note: this currently refers to features in a development version of usethis.
-These features will appear in usethis v2.0.0."

 GitHub provides official instructions for [updating a local clone after a branch name changes](https://docs.github.com/en/github/administering-a-repository/managing-branches-in-your-repository/renaming-a-branch#updating-a-local-clone-after-a-branch-name-changes), using only command line Git:

 <div class="highlight">